davahue/Surfaced-and-suspended-plastics/Plastic concentrations/README.txt

 This folder contains the data extracted from the plastic elements trajectories and a Monte Carlo analysis comparing theoretical suspended transport profiles.

+It also analyses the performance of different monitoring strategies based on the experimental data ("Plastic monitoring strategies.py").

 	1. RAW DATA

 Dictionary of the data originating from palstic elements trajectories: